benabus/symbaroum/markdown/core_player_guide.md

 THIS FIRST CHAPTER begins with a section describing what aspects of roleplaying are meant to be handled by the players, followed by an introduction to the process of creating a character.
 The eight chapters that come thereafter explain the different parts of character creation in depth from Attributes and Abilities to what equipment a character has from the start.

 The last chapter in the Player's Guide describes the players' ruleset.
-There you can learn how combat works, how to handle wounds and healing, as well as how to improve a character and develop
+There you can learn how combat works, how to handle wounds and healing, as well as how to improve a character and develop its abilities using the Experience gained from completing adventures.

+In this book you will hopefully find all of the tools needed in order to create colorful characters and to let them make a name for themselves among Ambrians and barbarians.
+If you, for any reason, would like to deviate from or add to the rules presented below -feel free to bring it up for discussion with your gaming group.
+Your character is your conduit and avatar in the setting of Symbaroum, so it is vitally important that you make it your own and create it just the way you want it.

 ### Role of the Player